Bette Davis Looks Glamorous, "Conks Out,", Is the Fourth Warner Brother, and Don't Miss Ronald Reagan. It's 1939's Dark Victory.

-A 27-year-old Ronald Reagan plays “Alec,” Judith’s number one suitor before Dr. Steele sweeps her off her feet, in Dark Victory.
-Reagan had only been in Hollywood for a few years, yet Dark Victory was his fifteenth film!
+A 27-year-old Ronald Reagan plays “Alec,” Judith’s number one suitor before Dr. Steele sweeps her off her feet.
+Reagan had only been in Hollywood for a few years, yet Dark Victory was his fifteenth film.
 Bette Davis had a reputation for being difficult on her film sets, but the future President of the United States had nothing but glowing things to say about Bette, and his experience filming Dark Victory with her:

 “She was not only a great star and probably our greatest actress, but also a professional of the highest order.”

-Reagan credits Bette with ensuring that his character was portrayed the way Reagan saw him, as a nice guy with pure intentions towards Judith, even if he is drunk or drinking all the time.
-Director Edmund Goulding disagreed with Reagan’s interpretation of Alec, and it was only through Bette’s star power that Reagan won out, and Goulding allowed Reagan to play Alec his own way.
-(And if you ask me, Reagan was right!
-Playing Alec as a cad would have hurt the film.)
+Reagan credits Bette with ensuring that he could play his character in the film, Alec, the way he saw him–as a nice guy with pure intentions towards Judith, even if he is drunk or drinking all the time.
+Director Edmund Goulding disagreed with Reagan’s interpretation of Alec, and it was only through Bette’s star power that Reagan won out: with Bette’s powerful influence, Goulding allowed Reagan to play Alec his own way.